Hierarchical File System (Apple): Limitations

 The Catalog File, which stores all the file and directory records in a single data structure, results in performance problems when the system allows multitasking, as only one program can write to this structure at a time, meaning that many programs may be waiting in queue due to one program "hogging" the system.
 It is also a serious reliability concern, as damage to this file can destroy the entire file system.
-This contrasts with other file systems that store file and directory records in separate structures (such as DOS's FAT file system or the Unix File System), where having structure distributed across the disk means that damaging a single directory is generally non-fatal and the data may possibly be re-constructed with data held in the non-damaged portions.
+This contrasts with other file systems that store file and directory records in separate structures (such as DOS's FAT file system or the Unix File System), where having structure distributed across the disk means that damaging a single directory does not make the entire file system unusable and the data may possibly be re-constructed with data held in the non-damaged portions.

 Additionally, the limit of 65,535 allocation blocks resulted in files having a "minimum" size equivalent 1/65,535th the size of the disk.
 Thus, any given volume, no matter its size, could only store a maximum of 65,535 files.
 Moreover, any file would be allocated more space than it actually needed, up to the allocation block size.
 When disks were small, this was of little consequence, because the individual allocation block size was trivial, but as disks started to approach the 1 GB mark, the smallest amount of space that any file could occupy (a single allocation block) became excessively large, wasting significant amounts of disk space.
 For example, on a 1 GB disk, the allocation block size under HFS is 16 KB, so even a 1 byte file would take up 16 KB of disk space.
 This situation was less of a problem for users having large files (such as pictures, databases or audio) because these larger files wasted less space as a percentage of their file size.
 Users with many small files, on the other hand, could lose a copious amount of space due to large allocation block size.
 This made partitioning disks into smaller logical volumes very appealing for Mac users, because small documents stored on a smaller volume would take up much less space than if they resided on a large partition.
 The same problem existed in the FAT16 file system.

-HFS saves the case of a file that is created or renamed but is case-insensitive in operation.
+HFS saves the case of the name that a file is given when is created or renamed, so it is case-preserving, but it is case-insensitive in operation.